freedomofpress/securedrop/docs/network_firewall.md

 -   IPv4 Configuration Type: Static IPv4
 -   IPv4 Address: Monitor Gateway

-Once again, be sure that the CIDR prefix correctly corresponds to your subnet mask-- pfsense should automatically calculate this for you, but you should always check.
+Once again, be sure that the CIDR prefix correctly corresponds to your subnet mask (and should be `/24` in most cases).
+Pfsense should automatically calculate this for you, but you should always check.
 Leave everything else as the default.
 Save and Apply Changes.

 ### Disable DHCP on the LAN